 If this happens to you, do not simply leave the country, look for immigration counsel right away.

-The example above is a real-life situation that many persons face.
+The example above is a real-life situation that many people face.
 If you are in the US as a visitor and are arrested for a DUI, it’s important to fight your DUI and get help from a DUI defense attorney right away.
 If you are near Los Angeles, call our office.
 Los Angeles DUI lawyer will analyze your case and help you determine how to fight your case and how to keep your immigration status.
-California DUI laws are very nuanced and you need the help of a professional DUI defense attorney to help you avoid deportation Los Angeles DUI attorney has developed the respect of judges and prosecutors and has technical knowledge of DUI defense that will help you maximize chances of winning.
-Even if DUI is not defensible, Los Angeles DUI lawyer can get you a better deal that will help you in immigration court.
+California DUI laws are very nuanced and you need the help of a professional DUI defense attorney to help you avoid deportation.
+Los Angeles DUI attorney has earned the respect of judges and prosecutors and has immense knowledge of DUI law that will help you win.
+Even if DUI has bad facts, Los Angeles DUI lawyer can find a defense to take your Los Angeles DUI case to trial or get you a plea bargain deal from the prosecutor that will avoid immigration problems.
 For example, recent changes in the asylum regulations cause 2 DUIs to be a bar to asylum (Matter of Castillo-Perez 27 I&N Dec.664).
-To fight that, if our clients are applying for asylum, we present evidence that they are suffering from fear of protection in their home country and need to get a reduction from a DUI.
+To fight that, if our clients are applying for asylum, we present evidence that they are suffering from fear of prosecution in their home country and need to get a wet reckless ( a reduction from a DUI charge).
 Remember, just avoiding jail time will not be helpful for a person who is faced with a DUI.
 A change in charge is needed to avoid deportation.

 If you were arrested for a DUI in California and worried about deportation, call the DUI Law office of Alex Andryuschenko at (818) 921 7744.
 We provide a free DUI case review to help you defend your case.